paxdotdev/pax/lab-journal-zb.md

 [ ] Refactor unmounting to be id_chain-specific rather than instance_id specific
     [ ] Refactor NodeRegistry
     [ ] Refactor lifecycle hooks/call site for unmounting
+[ ] Refactor `get_rendering_children` => `get_instance_children`, plus ensure there's a means of traversing expanded children
+    Perhaps we just assume one ExpandedNode per visit of an InstanceNode (meaning we iterate+recurse through `get_instance_children` in `recurse_compute_properties`).
+Then, the only places we get many or zero expandednodes is within Conditional + Repeat.
+[ ] Decide: `ExpandedNode` vs. `RealizedNode` vs ?
+[ ] Revisit None-sizing -- now "whether a node is sized" is an instance-side concern, while "the current computed size" is an ExpandedNode concern
+    [ ] Either remove None-sizing entirely — figuring out a better API for Group/etc. (default Size @ 100% might get us there; just create a `<Group>` and it fills its container)
+        [ ] The above requires figuring out at least "vacuous ray-cast interception", which we current get around by checking whether size is None
+            ^ this could be tackled with `is_invisible_to_ray_casting`, alongside `is_invisible_to_slot` (also decide whether we should negate => `visible`)
+    [ ] or introduce a new instance-level distinction for whether `is_sized() -> bool`, for example [ ] Figure out to what extent we need to hook back up hacked caching for various dirty-watchers.
+Either make these caches stateful inside ExpandedNodes, or power through dirty-DAG